Get ready for your first major peak in Ladakh!

 Day 7

-Base Camp Acclimatziation and Training
+Base Camp Acclimatization and Training

 Today, we will spend the day resting and preparing for tomorrow’s summit push.
 If there is heavy snow near the summit, we will require the use of crampons.
-Our guide will teach you how to use them.
+Our guides will teach you how to use them effectively.
 We’ll start the day at a comfortable hour and head out to brush up on our technical skills.
-Learning how to use ascenders, descenders and crampons is the best way to calm the nerves before any climb.
-The large boulders are perfect for some bouldering.
-In the evening, the expedition leader will brief us on the plan for the summit. dinner will be served early as we’ll need enough rest for the long journey to the summit.

 Day 8